fiveladdercon/launchpad/docs/support/intro.md

   : Output the filtered, packed logical model in Rocket Fuel format for the
     customer.

-The difference between what is implemented (`chip.rf`) and what is presented to the customer (`customer.rf`) is drastic.
+The difference between what is actually implemented (`chip.rf`) and what is presented to the customer (`customer.rf`) is drastic.

-*You don't get this kind of flow with other tools.
-Sharing the memory resident model between standard and custom engines is a major benefit of using spacecraft, as the model is flexible, fully API accessible and -- most importantly -- **fast**.*
+*You don't get this kind of pipelined flow with other tools.
+Sharing the memory resident model between library and custom engines is a major benefit of using spacecraft, as the model is flexible, fully API accessible and **very fast**.*

 What you need to know
 =====================

+If you're going to use spacecraft, then this is what you'll need to know:

 Spacecraft
 ----------